hilarywenyi/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/index.md

 <div class="oie-embedded-sdk">

-Design the implementation of sign-in for your mobile app by understanding the representation of the flow, and with examples of the common parts.
+Design the implementation of the sign-in flow for your mobile app by understanding the representation of the flow, and with examples of the common parts.

 <ApiLifecycle access="ie" /><br>